| |

 • Combine cornmeal and salt in a mixing bowl.
 Stirring constantly, gradually add boiling water, keeping smooth.
 Add the melted butter and stir to blend.

-• In a separate bowl, whisk eggs until thick and pale in color; whisk in the milk.
+• In a separate bowl, beat the eggs until thick and pale; whisk in the milk.

 • Whisk the milk and egg mixture into the cornmeal mixture along with the baking powder.
 Whisk until the batter is smooth.